mfornace/nupack-docs-dev/sources/mark2.md

 c3 = Complex([A, A])
 ```

+In general, anytime a `Complex` is expected, a list of strands may be used instead.
 Optionally, a complex may be given a name by specifying it first:

 ```python
 c4 = Complex('A+B+C', [A, B, C])